20% off-the-job training

 Apprenticeships have changed.
 Put simply, employers with an annual pay bill of over £3 million now pay 0.5% of that into a levy which they can then use to pay for apprenticeship training.
-The Department of Education describes an apprenticeship as a formal programme of training, and they stipulate that at least 20% of this training should be 'off-the-job'.
+The Department of Education describes an apprenticeship as a formal programme of training, and they stipulate that for apprentices in England at least 20% of this training should be 'off-the-job'.

 Sounds pretty straightforward, yes?
 In reality the changes to how apprenticeships are designed, delivered and assessed is more complicated – and the lack of clarity around the requirement for every apprentice to spend 20% of their contracted time on off-the-job training is one we spend a lot of time talking to employers and training providers about.

 We’ll be honest about our interest in this.
-Outward Bound are providers of apprenticeship training – we do experiential learning in the outdoors, developing behaviours and skills that are listed in apprenticeship standards – and if you chose to work with us, your apprentices’ time at Outward Bound counts towards their 20% off-the-job training allocation.
+Outward Bound are providers of apprenticeship training – we do experiential learning in the outdoors, developing behaviours and skills that are listed in apprenticeship standards.
+If you chose to work with us, your apprentices’ time at Outward Bound counts towards their 20% off-the-job training allocation.
 So if you’re looking for ways to dodge 20% off-the-job training then you’re in the wrong place!

 Instead, here’s what we know about 20% off-the-job training and some clever ideas that you might not have thought of…

 ESFA apprenticeship funding rules says all new standards must include at least 20% off-the-job training.

 Their definition of off-the-job training is ‘learning which is undertaken outside of the normal day to day working environment and leads towards the achievement of an apprenticeship.’

 The off-the-job training must be directly relevant to the apprenticeship framework or standard.